cd-alvina/oracleLectureSlides-even/Section 4/Java Foundations 4-5 The Math Class.md

      - Understand the methods of the Math class
      - Use methods of the Math class to perform mathematical calculations
-     - Use fields of the Math Class
+     - Use fields of the Math Class.